nextstrain/cli/doc/aws-batch.md

 Make sure to set the minimum number of vCPUs to _0_ so that you won't incur EC2 costs when no jobs are running.

+Choose a VPC, subnet, and security group that has access to the internet.

 #### Job queue